 The result of this is a market that many analysts believe is “priced to perfection.”
 They suspect that average returns will be south of five percent over the next ten years, and perhaps even zero.
 Investors, therefore, are seeking new ways to make returns.
 For instance, share CFDs have become more popular, allowing the average person to bet on individual stocks’ performance and make profits from the difference.

 We’re also seeing the rise of thematic investing – people looking for companies associated with certain megatrends and then putting all their money into those.
+Additionally, average Americans are seeking the best investment app to complete simple transactions that might boost their portfolios.

 Whether these strategies will work remains to be seen.
 But the mainstream view is that these are the only options available to would-be investors.
 Historical rates of return might not come back to the market until the 2030s.
 And perhaps they’ll never return if political problems persist.